 About 1 in 100 people develop vitiligo.
 Men and women are equally affected.
 It can develop at any age.
 However, it begins before the age of 20 years in about half of cases.
 There is some genetic factor involved and vitiligo may run in the family.
 Nearly 1 in 3 affected people have some other family member who is also affected.
 Vitiligo is not infectious and you cannot catch it from affected people.
 It is not more common in any racial or ethnic groups.
 It is more obvious in people with darker skin.

-Any area of skin can be affected.
+Any area of skin can be affected by vitiligo.
 However, the most common sites involved are the face, neck, hands, wrists and scalp.
 Other common sites include the nipples and genitals.
-It can also affect areas where there are body folds, such as the armpits or groins.
+Vitiligo can also affect areas where there are body folds, such as the armpits or groins.
 It may occur in places where the skin has been injured in the past (cuts, burns or other skin conditions).

 Very rarely, vitiligo can affect your whole body.
 This is called universal, or complete, vitiligo.

 Small areas of milky-white skin usually develop first.
-The contrast between the vitiligo skin and normal skin varies.
-In fair-skinned people it may only be noticeable in summer when normal skin tans.
+The contrast between vitiligo skin and normal skin varies.
+In fair-skinned people, it may only be noticeable in summer when normal skin tans.
 The contrast is more noticeable in darker-skinned people.